Sigmmma/c20/EDITORS.md

 * We welcome new content, but should be wary of including inaccurate or unverified information.
 Editors can generally trust the word of community experts, but their contributions can still benefit from verification before inclusion.
 Ask for more details if needed.
 * Non-trivial information should have multiple eyes on it before merging.
 This can include the community expert, but pull request reviews by another editor are also helpful.

-## Writing style
-* All headings in a markdown document start at H1 (a single "#") and sub-headings must never skip a level; you can't have an H3 follow an H1.
-* Titles use sentence case, with the first word capitalized only.
-The exception is if the title or parts of it are a proper noun like a person's name.
-* In-universe proper nouns or nicknames should be capitalized, like Warthog.
-* When referencing tag types, use their file name extensions rather than engine IDs.
-When mentioning them without a hyperlink, style them with italic _emphasis_.
-* When referring to tag fields, style them with italic _emphasis_.
-* When stating raw data values and offsets, use `code` tags.
-* Blocks of Halo script should use the `hsc` language.
-Blocks of console commands should use `console`.
-This ensures proper syntax highlighting.
-* Use **strong** tags when naming a page's topic for the first time in the introduction paragraph.
-The exception is pages which are not about a specific "thing" or concept.
-* There is no strong preference at this time for UK/Canada vs. US spelling of words like colour, unless you are referring to a tag's field name which should match exactly.

-## Commonly-used headings
-To maintain consistency, try to use some of these heading names if relevant:

-* Known issues
-* Limits
-* Compatibility
-* Troubleshooting
-* Installation
-* Usage
-* Appendix: <heading>, or just "Appendix" with subheadings if multiple

-## Wiki limitations to avoid
-Avoid headings which are also links, as the full HTML of the heading becomes slugified for its ID.

-## Linking
-* Add hyperlinks where it is helpful for the reader, but avoid over-linking especially when there is already the same link visible within a short scrolling distance on the same page.
-* Avoid orphaned content.
-Every new page should have at least one link to it from other relevant locations.
-* Links from one page to another usually need one in reverse too.

-## Content authoring
-The `src/content` directory is a _logical_ grouping of content.
-Subdirectories expand upon the topic of a parent.
+## Pages and resources system
+The `src/content` directory is a _logical_ grouping of content and does not reflect the final URLs that content will be available under, since that is dependent upon the language (see the `slug` property below).
+I encourage you to explore these directories looking at files to see how pages are already written.

 The `page.yml` files within serve as the "skeleton" of the website; each `page.yml` corresponds to a page which gets built.
-These [YAML][] files contain metadata about the page which controls how they look, the languages they support, and what their localized URL will be.
+These [YAML][] files contain metadata about the page controlling what features appear on the page, the languages they support, what their localized URL will be, and more.
 To create a new page, you must create a directory and a corresponding `page.yml` in that directory.

-Most `page.yml` fields are optional, but I will list them all below to explain their purpose:
+The only required field for a page is its `title`, but I will list all possible fields below to explain their purpose:

 ```yaml
 # The title key is NOT optional, and has no default values.
 Providing this